 - Annual fee: $75.00 for first year.
 After that, $48.00 annually.

 - Monthly fee: None for first year (introductory).
 After that, $99.00 annually ($8.25 per month).

 - Cash advance fee: None for first year (introductory).
 After that, either $10.00 or 3% of the amount of each cash advance, whichever is greater.

 So, just in case you didn’t get our warning, here it is again.

-Not only will you pay out the wazoo in fees for this card, you will also get a very small starting limit.
+You will pay out the wazoo in fees for this card, and you will also get a very small starting limit.
 This means you will probably start off with high credit utilization on the card.